 Chart 1.
 CAB and its composite flows as a percentage of GDP

 Chart 2.
 Net financial account investment flows as a percentage of GDP

-It should be noted that, when calculating the balance of payments data for Q2 2022, the data series for quarterly and monthly balance of payments and international investment position from 2017 was revised.
+It should be noted that, when calculating the balance of payments for the second quarter of 2023, quarterly and monthly balance of payments and international investment position data from the first quarter of 2022 to the first quarter of 2023 were revised.

 Detailed data on the country’s balance of payments and international investment position as well as external debt is available on the Bank of Lithuania website (under External statistics).